BCODMO/bcodmo_frictionless/README.md

   - `output_format` - the python datetime format string for the output field
   - `input_type` - the input field type.
 One of 'python' or 'excel'.
 If 'python', evaluate the input field/fields using python format strings.
 If 'excel', only take in a single input field and evaluate it as an excel date serial number.
   - `input_field` - a single input field.
 Only use if `input_type` is 'excel'.
 Depecrated if `input_type` is 'python'.
+- `boolean_statement` - a single boolean statement.
+Only rows that pass the statement will be impacted.
+See `boolean_add_computed_field` for details on boolean syntax.

    ***the rest of the parameters are only relevant if input_type is 'python'***
   - `inputs` - a list of input fields